beshu-tech/readonlyrest-docs/multitenancy_guide.md

 $ bin/kibana
 ```

-That's it!
+## Loggin in
 Now you are ready to point your browser to the Kibana server IP (defauling on port 5601) and you should see a login prompt.
+You can login as any user i.e. "sales_rw_usr", or "ops_admin" and the password is always "dev".

+Maybe just remember to login with a RW user first, so Kibana can create its own default settings.